 Opening times: Tuesdays, Thursdays and Saturdays – 10.00 tot 13.00

 SASNEV houses the Dutch Library Cape Town with a growing collection of more than 27.000 Dutch books, CDs, DVDs, magazines and newspapers.
 The library manages a small but valuable and highly regarded collection of Afrikaans fiction and non-fiction (including Rykie van Reenen collection).
-The Dutch Library is open on Tuesdays, Thursdays and Saturdays from 10:00 to 13:00.

 The idea of (and longing for) a library is also evident in the correspondence, with friends, of Ebel Hero Ebels, whose establishment of the Willem de Zwijger Foundation (WdZ) – closely linked to the current Nederlandse Boekerij (NB – Dutch book collection) – came into being with his death, as he had determined in his last will and testament.
 In his last years he wrote, more than once, to his friend HL de Langen, about his desire to go and live near “a good library”.